 The Romero Community

 Named after the martyred Archbishop, Oscar Romero, the Romero Community is a testament to the values held by the late Archbishop.
 Parishes in Kansas City and sister communities around the world have helped the poor in this community to attend high school and even college.
 The Centro de Intercambio y Solidaridad (C.I.S.) also teaches job skills and English, and offers Spanish classes for foreign students.
 After many years of community development, and nearly a decade spent fighting for land rights, The Romero Community is now ready to move from their tiny shanties into secure, dry homes.
-Homes from the Heart is partnering with the residents of The Romero Community, Kansas City parishes, C.I.S., volunteers, and many others to build decent homes for the entire community.
-If you'd like to get involved in this new, exciting project, please let us know.
-We will have many opportunities to lend a hand.
+Homes from the Heart partnered with the residents of The Romero Community, Kansas City parishes, C.I.S., volunteers, and many others to build decent homes for the entire community.
+In addition to homes, the team worked hard to complete the construction of the Romero Vo-Tech Center, a place for instructional learning and community events.
+Check out this video of the creation of the center.

 The city of Soyapango, within an hour’s drive east of the capitol city, is the second most populated area in El Salvador.
 Among numerous economic and other problems, the city has had a long and notorious presence of MS-13 and other gang activities, making it particularly dangerous for anyone to live there.
 When Homes from the Heart first came to the area in early 2003, we were taken to a Chatarrera, which translates to a junkyard or scrap metal dealer.
 It was a police impound lot and most of the land was covered in piles of rusty vehicles.